Mobile Heavy Equipment Mechanic

 Extra-Curricular Activities:

-• Automotive Club or Hobbyist Groups: Practical experience working on mechanical projects, especially those involving large machinery or vehicles.
+• Join Automotive Club or Hobbyist Groups: Gain practical experience working on mechanical projects, especially those involving large machinery or vehicles.

-• Part-time Jobs or Internships in Construction, Farming, or Mechanical Repair Shops: Direct experience with heavy equipment and understanding its maintenance and repair.
+• Seek Part-time Jobs or Internships in Construction, Farming, or Mechanical Repair Shops: Gives direct experience with heavy equipment and understanding its maintenance and repair.

-• Robotics Club or Electronics Hobbyist Groups: Useful for learning about the electronic systems increasingly found in modern heavy equipment.
+• Engage in Robotics Club or Electronics Hobbyist Groups: Learn about the electronic systems increasingly found in modern heavy equipment.

-• Volunteering for Community Service Projects Involving Machinery: Gaining practical experience with equipment used in construction or landscaping projects.
+• Volunteer for Community Service Projects Involving Machinery: Gain practical experience with equipment used in construction or landscaping projects.

 Preparation after high school